More about: Price of Visiting Auschwitz: Cost of Tickets and Guided Tours

 One option to consider if you are concerned about arranging transport between Krakow and Auschwitz but prefer to visit on your own and not join a guided tour is to book an unguided tour.

-For the small difference in price, in my opinion it is 100% advisable to choose the tour that includes the guided tour, but if you think you will have more fun doing the tour inside the concentration camp on your own, this is a good option.
+For the small difference in price, in my opinion it is 100% advisable to choose the tour that includes the guided tour, but if you think you will see the concentration camp better on your own, this is a good option.

 How much does a guided tour of Auschwitz from Krakow cost?